The Basics of Polish Grammar: Noun cases, verb conjugation, and sentence structure

 In this sentence, “kot” (cat) is in the nominative case, “siedzi” (is sitting) is a third-person singular verb in the present tense, and “na stole” (on the table) is a prepositional phrase in the locative case.
 The word order is SVO, and the adjective “sitting” is implied by the verb conjugation.

 Sentence Structure: As mentioned earlier, Polish has a flexible word order, but typically follows the subject-verb-object (SVO) pattern.
 However, in questions, the word order is often inverted, with the verb coming before the subject.
 For example, the question “Czy ty mówisz po polsku?”
 (Do you speak Polish?) has the word order verb-subject-object.
+Understanding Polish sentence structure, including its word order and grammatical cases, is essential for mastering the language.

 I hope this additional information is helpful!